 Located off the coast of South Australia, Kangaroo Island is the third largest island in Australia (behind Tasmania and Melville Island).
 It’s one of those destinations that generally draw a rapturous response from the listener when you mention it, particularly it’s fair to say, if they’re from SA.
 OK, so they’re probably a little biased, but the reality is there’s a lot to get excited about.

-Kangaroo Island walking tours from Adelaide with Park Trek trips include comfortable accommodation, most meals and guided daily walks.
+These Kangaroo Island walking tours from Adelaide include comfortable accommodation, most meals and guided daily walks.
 The walks are moderately paced and suitable for anyone of a reasonable level of fitness.
 As we explore the coastline, soaring escarpments give way to secluded sandy beaches and pristine coves.
 You will almost certainly see young sea lions body surfing the waves and having a lovely time.
 More on that a little later.

 Welcome to The Big Bus tour and travel guide.
 Looking for ideas for things to do on Kangaroo Island?
 In this video we join Park Trek Walking Holidays on a fabulous five-day short break hiking around Kangaroo Island.